Some Preliminary Considerations on Energy Behavior in Fluid Dynamics: Approximation

-From this, one can uniquely solve for $p$ by imposing integrability on $p$ and invoking the Calderón-Zygmund theory of singular integral operators just as done for \eqref{eq:NS}.
-The divergence structure of our regularized system \eqref{eq:NS mod} enters; because we have replaced $u$ by $\mathfrak{r}(v_\rho)$ throughout the convective term, this transfer of structure from the Navier-Stokes system to the approximate one becomes possible.
+From this, one can uniquely solve for $p$ by imposing integrability on $p$.
+Invoking the Calderón-Zygmund theory of singular integral operators just as done for \eqref{eq:NS}, additional estimates for $p$ follow.
+Here, the divergence structure of our regularized system \eqref{eq:NS mod} enters; because we have replaced $u$ by $\mathfrak{r} \circ v_\rho$ throughout the convective term, this transfer of structure from the Navier-Stokes system to the approximate one becomes possible.